Naheed Nenshi: Transportation

 The city constructed its first of many bicycle lanes in the downtown core during his tenure.
 By 2020, it was estimated that the city will have 30 km of cycle lanes.

 In late 2013, the city has entered into speculative agreement with the Tsuu T'ina to resume negotiating the extension of Stoney Trail through a portion of Tsuu T'ina land for a ring road.
 The band members were to vote in a referendum in October of the same year to decide on the issue.
 The city was in negotiations for over 50 years, with the last proposal in 2009 being rejected.
-Nenshi described the proposal as "win-win-win", however, should the band decide to ratify the agreement, construction won't commence for two years.
+Nenshi described the proposal as "win-win-win", however, should the band decide to ratify the agreement, construction will not commence for two years.
 On October 24, 2013, Tsuu T'ina tribe members voted in a referendum to permit the construction of the ring road on their territory.
 In exchange for 450 hectares of land, the nation will be compensated with 2,150 hectares of Crown land to expand their territories.
 The nation will also receive $340 million.

 Calgary Transit presented Nenshi's administration with the "RouteAhead" plan for review.
 The plan calls for $13 billion to be invested over 30 years to expand and upgrade Calgary Transit's capabilities.
 To address the problem of congestion of rush hour ridership, the city is upgrading busy C-train platforms to accommodate four-car trains.
 The city council approved $200 million for the acquisition of 60 new four-car trains to replace obsolete U2 units which served Calgary Transit since 1981.
 It is expected that the increased frequency of the trains will relieve crowded and full trains.

 Nenshi abolished the $3 park-and-ride fees to encourage more commuters to use Calgary's Public Transit.

 Later, the decision was made to charge a $70 monthly fee for reserved parking.

-2026 Winter Olympics
+2026 Winter Olympics bid

 Nenshi expressed intrigue at the prospect of the city hosting a second Winter Olympics in 2026 as Toronto announced its withdrawal from the 2024 Summer Olympics bid.
 Nenshi confirmed that he has met with a group of Calgarian citizens who were meeting to discuss proposing a bid.
 Nenshi adopted a "wait and see" policy while the group organized a detailed plan to the public.

 In summer 2016, the city officially voted in favour of funding $5 million to the Calgary Bid Exploration Committee to report about the economic viability of hosting the 2026 Olympics.

 Nenshi also vacationed in Rio during the 2016 Summer Olympics and discussed the prospects of Calgary hosting the 2026 Winter Olympics with IOC officials.
 According to Nenshi they were very receptive to the prospective bid.

 The bid was withdrawn after a local referendum in which 56.4% of Calgary voters rejected the bid.
 Italy eventually won the hosting rights.